The Probability of Intransitivity in Dice and Close Elections: Introduction

 In particular,

 and

 for some $\beta_k, \gamma_k > 0$. \end{theorem}

-One interpretation of this result is that the probability of Condorcet paradox, which is already substantial without conditioning, increases to worst possible for elections that are almost three-way ties.
+One interpretation of this result is that the probability of Condorcet paradox, which is already substantial without conditioning, increases to reach the fully chaotic behavior for elections that are almost three-way ties.
 The event $\cE_d$ for $d=o(\sqrt{n})$ has subconstant probability, but on the other hand such ``close'' elections seem to be a natural case to study (and one might argue that in practice they arise more often than the model suggests).
-Furthermore, some interesting phenomena in social choice can be shown to arise only with polynomially small probability, see, {\it e.g.}~the quantitative Gibbard-Satterthwaite theorem \cite{FKKN11, IsKiMo:12, MosselRacz:15}.
+Furthermore, some other interesting phenomena in social choice can be shown to arise only with polynomially small probability, see, {\it e.g.}~the quantitative Gibbard-Satterthwaite theorem \cite{FKKN11, IsKiMo:12, MosselRacz:15}.

-Comparing Theorem~\ref{thm:elections-random} to intransitivity of random uniform dice conditioned on their sum, first note that for almost tied elections and $k=3$, the asymptotic probability of Condorcet winner computed from \eqref{eq:25} is $3/4$, which is same as the probability of transitivity for dice.
+Comparing Theorem~\ref{thm:elections-random} to intransitivity of random uniform dice conditioned on their face-sums, first note that for almost tied elections and $k=3$, the asymptotic probability of Condorcet winner computed from \eqref{eq:25} is $3/4$, which is equal to the probability of transitivity for dice.
 On the other hand, there is a difference in the transition between the transitive and chaotic regimes.
 Assuming dice with faces uniform in $(-1, 1)$, the model is chaotic when conditioned on face-sums equal to zero, but, as shown by Polymath \cite{PolVII}, it becomes transitive as soon as we condition on face-sums of absolute value at most $d$ for $d = \omega(\log n)$.
 However, the voting outcomes behave chaotically for $d$-close elections for any $d = o(\sqrt{n})$ and transition into the ``intermediate'', rather than transitive, regime given by~\eqref{eq:43}.
 Furthermore,~\eqref{eq:20} means that the tournament on $k$ alternatives determined by $Y$ is asymptotically random. \cite{CGGLM} conjectured that $k$ random dice also form a random tournament, however \cite{Pol17} report experimental evidence against this conjecture.

 We also note that the proof of Theorem~\ref{thm:elections-random} can be modified such that its statement holds even when conditioning on only $K-1$ out of $K$ pairwise elections being $d$-close.

 The above-mentioned work by Kalai \cite{Kal10} calls the situation when $Y$ is a random tournament \emph{social chaos}.
 He considers impartial culture model (without conditioning) and an arbitrary monotone odd function $f\colon\{-1, 1\}^n \to \{-1, 1\}$ for pairwise elections (the setting we considered so far corresponds to $f = \Maj_n$).
 Under these assumptions, he proves that social chaos is equivalent to the asymptotic probability of Condorcet winner for three alternatives being equal to $3/4$. \cite{Kal10} contains another equivalent condition for social chaos, stated in terms of noise sensitivity of function $f$ for only two alternatives.
 It is interesting to compare it with the reduction from three to two dice in Lemma~2.1 of \cite{Pol17}.